konrad-jamrozik/droidmate/README.md

 | JDK 8    | 77-b03 x64 |

 ## DroidMate input ##

+DroidMate reads as input all `.apk` files located in `repo/dev/droidmate/apks`

 ### Preparing apks for DroidMate ####

-DroidMate cannot run on normal apks, they first have to be `inlined`.
-To inline a set of apks, do the following:

-* Copy the apks to `repo/dev/droidmate/projects/apk-inliner/input-apks`
-* Run:
-`cd repo/dev/droidmate`
-`./gradlew :projects:core:prepareInlinedApks` or `./gradlew :p:cor:pIA` for short.
+DroidMate can run on normal apks, but it is intended to run on `inlined` apks.
+When run on inlined apks, DroidMate is able to monitor which methods of Android SDK these apks access.

-The apks will be placed in `repo/dev/droidmate/apks/inlined`
+To inline apks, run DroidMate with `-inline` argument.
+The original apks will be retained.
-* Run DroidMate with cmd line arg of `-apksDir=apks/inlined` to use these apks.

-Inlined apks can be distinguished by an `-inlined.apk` suffix in their name.
+Inlined apks can be distinguished by an `-inlined` suffix in their name.

 ### Obtaining apks ###